Landscape A Lake Or Pond With Live Stakes Makes Planting Easier In Water

 Tree stakes are planted around the pond to prevent the wind from interfering with the rooting system.
 If the rocks and the roots are allowed to move, this can tear down the ground leading to soil erosion.
-You can remove the tree stakes once the tree can contain itself without bending or shifting.
+You can remove the tree stakes once they can contain themselves without bending or shifting.
 With these measures in place, you can rest assured that you will be in the correct position to plant in water.
 You no longer have to go through the hassle that has been experienced before.

-You can buy Live Stakes today at TN Nursery
+You can buy Live Stakes today at TN Nursery.